x24870/move_fastly/README.md

 # Pick up Move quickly
 This repo organized several examples from Aptos ecosystem.
-Also, Aptos-cli commands are writen as shortcuts in Makefile.
+Also, Aptos-cli commands are writen as shortcuts in Makefile. \
-You can play with these commands and query resources to see what happened on the local testnet.
+Play with these commands and query resources to see what happened on the local testnet. \
-Then you can read the source code to know how move language imeplement these features, I added some comments to these examples.
+Then you can read the source code to know how move language imeplement these features, I added some comments to these examples. \
-AptosFrame work source also a recommanded meterial to read.
 Hope this repo helps you to pick up move language quickly.

 ## Local dev environment setup

 ### Pre-requirement
 Make sure you have installed [aptos-cli](https://aptos.dev/cli-tools/aptos-cli-tool/install-aptos-cli/)

-**NOTE**: *Make commands in this document are shortcuts, you can check origin aptos cli commands in the Makefile*
+**NOTE**: *Make commands in this document are shortcuts, you can check origin aptos-cli commands in the Makefile*

 ### Setup local testnet and profiles
 Run a local testnet